 As well, I co-wrote a screenplay with a director and producer, based on the literary novel The White Witch of Rose Hall, which itself was based on the true history behind Jamaica's legendary haunted house.

 In the fictional realm, I was hired by an author to adapt a magical fantasy novel for children into a feature length screenplay.
 And while the novel is currently unpublished; the script is now represented by a literary manager who has produced 19 films (including three Emmy-nominated films for the Disney Channel, Showtime and CBS) as well as the acclaimed, Emmy-winning PBS documentary mini-series The War, featuring Tom Hanks.

-So, I've had the pleasure of collaborating with many authors to adapt their stories and characters into a visual medium.
+So, I've had the honor of collaborating with many authors to adapt their stories and characters into a visual medium.
 Please contact me to get started by telling me about your book!

 It's worth noting that, back in 2004, I had the opportunity to talk with Roger L Simon, the Oscar-nominated screenwriter and author of the Moses Wine series of mystery novels.
 Simon's 1989 script Enemies: A Love Story (an adaptation of Nobel prize winner I.B.
 Singer's novel) was nominated for Best Adapted Screenplay at the Academy Awards.
 Simon taught me the secret to success when adapting a book into a script is capturing the "atmosphere" as well as the story, which stays at the forefront of my mind for every adaptation project that I work on.

 In addition to working on book-to-script projects, I'm actually experienced with the reverse process as well - adapting script-to-book / movie novelization.
 This involves utilizing the screenplay to develop and write the story into a full-length novel that supports and compliments the overall project,